Saratoga lake houses: Newman's Lake House

-John and Gerald King started Newman's Lake House on Crescent Avenue on the site of a converted inn with a dining room that could seat 500.
+John and Gerald King started Newman's Lake House on Crescent Avenue, on the site of a converted inn with a dining room that could seat 500.
 Newman's was renamed McGarrigle's in 1968.

-Also as The College Inn in 1969, 1970, it was a great place to party.

 Piping Rock Club

-The Piping Rock was located on the north side of Union Avenue near Saratoga Lake, Meyer Lansky, Frank Costello—operator of New York's Copacabana nightclub—and Joe Adonis opened the Piping Rock Club in the early 1930s.
-At one time the Piping Rock had "12 roulette wheels, three craps tables, one card table and a bird cage.
+The Piping Rock Club was located on the north side of Union Avenue near Saratoga Lake.
+Meyer Lansky, Frank Costello—operator of New York's Copacabana nightclub—and Joe Adonis opened the Piping Rock Club in the early 1930s.
+At one time, the Piping Rock Club had "12 roulette wheels, three craps tables, one card table and a bird cage.
 The Piping Rock burned in 1954 under suspicious circumstances.

 Riley's Lake House

 Riley's was located on the south shore of Lake Lonely.
 It was originally opened in 1886 by James H. Riley, noted as a champion rower.
-In 1923 it was sold to Matthew J. "Matty" Dunn, a noted New York nightclub owner.
-In 1925 a raid found that Riley's had "nearly 100 tables, a large orchestra and thirty negro waiters."
-In 1931 Riley's burned and was sold in 1932 to "Doc" Farone who rebuilt it, and renovated it in art deco style between 1934 and 1936.
+In 1923, it was sold to Matthew J. "Matty" Dunn, a noted New York nightclub owner.
+In 1925, a raid found that Riley's had "nearly 100 tables, a large orchestra and thirty negro waiters."
+In 1931, Riley's burned and, in 1932, was sold to "Doc" Farone, who rebuilt it and renovated it in art deco style between 1934 and 1936.
 Dunn continued to lease Riley's until 1938.
 Riley's closed in 1942.

-In August 1984 Riley's Lake House was reopened for one night for a benefit dinner-dance, An Evening in Old Saratoga, to benefit multiple-sclerosis research."
+In August 1984, Riley's Lake House was reopened for one night for a benefit dinner-dance, An Evening in Old Saratoga, to benefit multiple-sclerosis research."

-In 1996 the contents of Riley's Lake House were auctioned off and the building demolished.
+In 1996, the contents of Riley's Lake House were auctioned off and the building demolished.